 Eat more fish

 Why?
 Most fish (especially oily fish such as salmon, mackerel, lake trout, herring, sardines and tuna) contain high levels of Omega-3 which studies have shown will lower the risk of heart attacks.

 A study on men living in Japan found the rate of heart disease is less than half that of men living in the U.S. Blood tests found Japanese men had twice the levels of omega-3 fatty acids in their blood2.

 So how do you increase omega-3 fatty acids in your blood?
 It is best to get omega-3 from foods (rather than as a supplement) as there is not enough evidence to suggest that omega-3 supplements benefit healthy adults or children.
-Also, when you decide to go the supplement route, the amount of choices on the shelfs are endless and so confusing that you may as well take a sure bet and go visit the fish section in the shop.
+Also, when you decide to go the supplement route, the number of choices on the shelves are endless and so confusing that you may as well take a sure bet and go visit the fish section in the shop.
 Go for fresh shellfish and try and avoid picking the old shelf-fish!

 Why?
 Diets rich in whole and unprocessed foods, like whole grains, dark green and yellow/orange-fleshed vegetables and fruits, pulses, nuts and seeds, contain high concentrations of antioxidant phenolics and numerous other phytochemicals that in many cases can protect against chronic diseases3.
 Wholefoods are a good source of fibre and other nutrients that play a role in regulating blood pressure and heart health.

-Here are some examples of wholefoods:
+Here are some examples of whole foods: